metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 # Prerequisites

-- You have an application using React 17 or higher
+- You have an application using React 18
 - You have a Pro or Enterprise [subscription or free trial](https://www.metabase.com/pricing/) of Metabase
 - You have a running Metabase instance using a compatible version of the enterprise binary. v1.50.x are the only supported versions at this time.